-- Explore ways to celebrate the community's history and local identity through park and facility design, commemorative/interpretive programming and other culture initiatives. - m) Design parks and recreation spaces to allow for various informal and formal uses, local events and celebrations. - n) Improve the visual identity of the neighbourhood with tree plantings as part of redevelopment, infrastructure projects and other public or private ventures.
+- m) Design parks and recreation spaces to allow for various informal and formal uses, local events and celebrations. - n) Improve the visual identity of the neighbourhood with tree plantings as part of redevelopment, infrastructure projects and other public or private ventures.